You may have COVID-19 diagnostic testing done to find out if you're currently infected with the virus that causes coronavirus disease 2019 (COVID-19).

 - Saliva sample.
 Some locations offer saliva tests.
 While a saliva sample may be a bit less sensitive than a mucus sample that's taken using a long nasal swab, a saliva test is easier to do and often less uncomfortable.
 You spit into a tube several times to provide a sample of your saliva to test.
 The tube is sealed before being sent to a lab for analysis.

-If you have a productive cough, your doctor may collect a sputum sample, which contains secretions from the lungs, a part of the lower respiratory system.
+If you have a productive cough, your health care provider may collect a sputum sample, which contains secretions from the lungs, a part of the lower respiratory system.
 The virus is more concentrated in the nose and throat early in the course of the infection.
 But after more than five days of symptoms, the virus tends to be more concentrated in the lower respiratory system.

-In addition to the COVID-19 diagnostic test, your doctor may also test for other respiratory conditions, such as influenza, that have similar symptoms and could explain your illness.
+In addition to the COVID-19 diagnostic test, your health care provider may also test for other respiratory conditions, such as the flu, that have similar symptoms and could explain your illness.

 Supporting Your Child During COVID-19 Nasal Swab Testing